Aizu Nishi Kaidō: History and background

 The route was closed from 1683 to 1723, when a landslide blocked the Kinugawa River creating a natural dam.
-When the dam burst in 1723 during torrential rains, 1200 people were killed by the flood in downstream Utsunomiya.
+When the dam burst in 1723 during torrential rains, 1200 people were killed by the flood in downstream of Utsunomiya.
 The road was used by the forces of the Satchō Alliance en route to destroy Aizu Domain during the Battle of Aizu in the Boshin War.